martiningram/sdm_ml/README.md

 ### Reproducing the paper experiments

-Code to run the experiments in the paper can be found in the script:
+Code to run the experiments in the paper (with the exception of HMSC; see below) can be found in the script:

 `scripts/evaluate_model.py`